 Residents need to have a BSN (burgerservicenummer - citizen service number) which is the fiscal number roughly equivalent to the "national insurance number" in the UK, "social security number" in the US or "tax file number" in Australia.
 The number is also a general identifier required for other government services and healthcare.
 Also see 10 essential steps for expats arriving in Netherlands

 • The Dutch tax revenue department is known as the Belastingdienst (Belasting=tax, dienst=service).
 Note that its staff are ordered not to speak English over the phone or at service desks.
-It used to send all standard correspondence in a blue envelope - however there are plans to phase this out and go to a digital-only platform.
+It sends all standard correspondence in a blue envelope - however there are plans to phase this out and go to a digital-only platform.

 The Dutch tax return has 3 category boxes for different types of taxable income.
 Box 1 applies to employment income/home ownership, Box 2 applies to income from a substantial interest in a company and Box 3 to income from savings and investments.

 Netherlands has some of the highest income taxes in the world - progressive tax rate bands for 2017 apply of 36.55%, 40.8% and 52% which include social security contributions.
 The top rate of 52% is applied on income over €67,072 - in Europe only Belgium, Denmark, France, Portugal and Sweden have higher top rates.
 Taxpayers get a personal tax credit of around €2,250.